ananyashreesharma/outreachyXfirefox/index.md

 ### WHO I AM

 What drives me:
-- Working on things that are like **real impactful products**
+- Working on **real impactful products**
 - The intersection where **tech and art meet**
 - Thinking about **UX, feelings, and tiny details** while understanding **how everything is wired underneath**

-That mix is what pulled me towards FOSS and to Outreachy and Firefox.
+That mix pulled me towards FOSS, [Outreachy](https://www.outreachy.org/), and Firefox.

 ### WHY OUTREACHY

-The moment I read about Outreachy, it felt like home.
-Someone was quietly saying, **"you belong here"** and that feeling alone was enough to:
-- Show up
-- Apply
-- Keep going through all the stages
+Reading about [Outreachy's](https://www.outreachy.org/) program description gave me that **"you belong here"** feeling.
+That was enough to show up, apply, and keep going through all the stages.

-The contribution period was really kind and encouraging and I liked getting a hold of Swift and UI Kit while also simultaneously making contributions

-In an environment like that, it's easy to imagine yourself contributing for a long time without burning out on doubt.
+During the contribution period, I got hands-on with Swift and UI Kit while making contributions.
+My mentors were available, patient, and genuinely helpful.
+In an environment like that, it's easy to see yourself contributing long term without burning out.

 ### WHY FIREFOX

-Before Outreachy, I was already experimenting with mobile dev.
+I was already experimenting with mobile dev before Outreachy.
 Firefox felt like a perfect match.

-It feels like I've found a new ocean and I just want to keep swimming deeper into it.

-Through this internship, I'm hoping to:
+Through this internship with [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/), I'm hoping to:
-- Learn a lot more about how impactful apps are designed and shipped
+- Learn how impactful apps are designed and shipped
-- Find a community of like-minded people who care about users, openness, and good products
+- Find a community of like-minded people

 ### THIS BLOG

-This blog is my small space to document that journey.
+This blog documents that journey.
 Nothing fancy, just honest check-ins as I learn, build, and grow.

 ---